dawidulu97/scripts/README.md

 # Automated building of Full ROM and Alt FW (edk2) for Chromebooks with a custom logo (Beta)
-> May not work.
-For some reason it has recently stopped working on GitHub Actions!
+> updated version it works well

 ## Prerequisites
 - Find your model number (warning) wrong number would cause brick or keyboard not working find ur motherboard name